Fiberwise criteria for Fourier--Mukai equivalences: Introduction

-For a pair of geometrically integral projective curves over a field $k$ of characteristic zero, Fourier--Mukai partnership implies they are $k$-forms (see \Cref{prop:curves_isomorphic_after_base_change}).
 Here, a $k$-form means there exists a finite extension $L/k$ such that their base changes along $L/k$ become isomorphic.
-The result holds for singular curves and enriches algebraically closed case of \cite{Spence:2023}.
-In \Cref{ex:curves_isomorphic_after_base_change}, we exhibit a pair of non-isomorphic elliptic curves over $\mathbb{Q}$ that are nevertheless $\mathbb{Q}$-forms.
+The result holds for singular curves and extends the algebraically closed case of \cite{Spence:2023}.
 For fibrations of relative dimension one over a Noetherian $\mathbb{Q}$-scheme, Fourier--Mukai partnership forces the genera of special fibers to coincide (see \Cref{cor:special_fibers_genii_invariance}).
+It would be interesting to find a prime or mixed characteristic analog of these results.

-Smoothness for proper schemes over an arbitrary field is likewise invariant under Fourier--Mukai partnership (see \Cref{prop:smoothness_derived_invariance}).
+Next, we show that smoothness for proper schemes over an arbitrary field is likewise invariant under Fourier--Mukai partnership (see \Cref{lem:smoothness_derived_invariance}).
 This subtlety arises especially over imperfect fields.
 Since regularity is characterized by $D^b_{\operatorname{coh}} = \operatorname{Perf}$, one might expect this condition to persist after a change of field extensions, but there exist regular projective curves that become singular after such a base change (see e.g.\ \cite[Remark 16]{Kollar:2011}).

+In the setting of fibrations, smoothness of the total space is also a derived invariant:

+\begin{proposition} Let $f_i \colon Y_i \to S$ be proper flat morphisms to a Noetherian scheme.
+Assume that $Y_1$ and $Y_2$ are Fourier--Mukai partners over $S$.
+Then $f_1$ is smooth if, and only if, $f_2$ is smooth. \end{proposition}

-In the setting of projective fibrations, smoothness of the total space is also a derived invariant (see \Cref{cor:smooth_morphisn_derived_invariance}).
-Finally, generalizing \cite{Ruiperez/Hernandez/Martin/SanchodeSalas:2009}, we show that the Cohen--Macaulay and Gorenstein properties of a morphism remain invariant under Fourier--Mukai partnership for Noetherian base schemes (see \Cref{prop:CM_or_Gorensteinnes_morphisn_derived_invariance}).
+Finally, generalizing \cite{Ruiperez/Hernandez/Martin/SanchodeSalas:2009}, we show that the Cohen--Macaulay and Gorenstein properties of a morphism remain invariant under Fourier--Mukai partnership for regular Noetherian base schemes.
+Specifically:

+\begin{proposition} Let $f_i \colon Y_i \to S$ be projective flat morphisms with geometrically integral fibers to a Noetherian scheme.
+Assume that $Y_1$ and $Y_2$ are Fourier--Mukai partners over $S$.
+Then $f_1$ is Cohen--Macaulay (resp.\ Gorenstein) if, and only if, $f_2$ satisfies the same condition. \end{proposition}